-Bottom-hole pressure measurements will be used to determine several parameters including the pressure required to squeeze the cement from the well casing into the storage formation, the need for well control such as the weight of brine required to prevent the well from flowing, and the required blowout preventor (BOP) stack during the pre-abandonment workover activities.
+Bottom-hole pressure measurements will be conducted prior to plugging and abandonment of the CLDV-IW1 well as required by 40 CFR 146.92(a).
+These measurements will be used to determine several parameters including the pressure required to squeeze the cement from the well casing into the storage formation, the need for well control such as the weight of brine required to prevent the well from flowing, and the required blowout preventor (BOP) stack during the pre-abandonment workover activities.
 The bottom-hole reservoir pressure will also be used to confirm the blend of cement to be used to plug the well.